Efik language: Efik loanwords in other languages

 The geographical position of the Balondo area, Just to the east of Cross River delta, also explains the rather large proportion of borrowed Efik.
 Ibibio and possibly other cross river languages.
 Not only do many Nigerians speaking these languages work in palm plantations in the Balondo area, but Calabar appears to be a centre of attraction for young people wishing to experience the outside world.
 The language has a certain social status.
 Efik proverbs are being quoted by Balondo speakers in public meetings.

 Several words of Efik origin can equally be found in English, such as Angwantibo, Buckra and Obeah.

-Writing system and the Efik orthography

-The Efik Language is written using the Latin alphabet.
-The letters employed when writing the Efik Language include: a, b, d, e, f, g, i, k, m, n, ñ, o, ọ, s, t, u, w, y, kp, kw, ny, nw, gh.
-The letters C, J, L, Q, V, X, and Z are not used.
-For Q, the letter "Kw" and for the English 'ng' sound, the 'ñ' is used.
-The consonant letters of the Efik language are divided into Single consant letters and double consonant letters.
-The earliest orthography employed by the missionaries for the use of written Efik was developed by Dr Lepsius.
-Goldie later developed a standard Efik orthography which was used until 1929.
-Features of Goldie's orthography included, "Ö" which represented the IPA sound /ɔ/ found in words such as Law and Boy; n̄ was used to represent the "ng" consonant sounds.
-By 1929, the orthography was revised and the "Ö" alphabet was replaced with the inverted c i.e ɔ.
-The n̄ consonant sound was also replaced with ŋ.
-On 1 September 1975, a new Efik orthography was approved for use in schools by the Ministry of Education, Cross River state.
-The ŋ consonant was replaced with n̂ and ɔ was replaced with ọ.
-The following additional letters were also included to the 1975 revision i.e ẹ, ị, and ụ.
+Alphabet

+The Efik alphabet since 1973 is as follows:

+Some publications substitute Ñ ñ for N̄ n̄.

+Ị and Ụ transcribe the centralized allophones of /i/ and /u/ that are found in between consonants.
+Gh transcribes the lenited allophones of /k/.
+G is found in loans, but also a variant of gh, as in dịgi ~ dịghi 'trample'.

+Tone is marked for disambiguation.
+The diacritics (on 'o') are: